 On the other hand, data integration involves combining data from different sources to create a unified view of the data.
 It includes extracting data from multiple sources, transforming it into a consistent format, and loading it into a target system, typically a data warehouse or data lake.
 The objective of data integration is to harmonize data from various sources, ensuring data accuracy and enabling better decision-making and analysis.

-Table: Key Differences Between Data Ingestion and Data Integration
+Key Differences Between Data Ingestion vs Data Integration

 Challenges of Data Ingestion and Data Integration